 Vietnamese Shaking Beef (Bo Luc Lac) is an easy and delicious one-pan meal that is excellent for everyday meals as well as special occasions.
 This dish features tender and flavorful beef plated on a bed of green cress and fresh tomatoes.

-I think this Southern Vietnamese dish is a popular menu item in a lot of restaurants in the U.S. Vietnamese cooks in the U.S. often plate it on a bed of watercress and tomato salad and serve with rice.
+This Southern Vietnamese dish is a popular menu item in a lot of restaurants in the US.
+Vietnamese cooks in the US. often plate it on a bed of watercress and tomato salad and serve with rice.
 I think it even goes great with fries and bread.

 We have been adding this dish to our meal rotation because it is tasty and doesn’t require a lot of efforts to make.
 I simply love a one-pan meal that is freshly prepared and can be put on the table in 30 minutes.

 The first ingredient is of course beef.
 Vietnamese cooks generally agree that the higher quality cut of meat, the more delicious the dish will be.
 Many like to use tender cut like filet mignon.
 I like to use ribeye after trimming off excess fat because it’s very flavorful.
 So just pick a good quality cut of beef that you like.

 I often use baby cress to make the bed of salad under the beef.
 It is much more tender than watercress, and I recently read some articles that say it’s not totally safe to eat watercress raw.
 If you can’t find baby cress, you can use baby arugula although it is more peppery than cress.

 Other ingredients are just aromatics and common Vietnamese condiments that you can easily find at both Asian and Western grocery stores or on Amazon.

 Most home kitchens don’t have high-power stove like those at restaurants.
 Therefore it is harder to make this dish by using a wok in which we can shake the beef around since a traditional wok works best on a powerful gas stove.